 Manhattan is a somewhat small village located in the state of Illinois.
-With a population of 7,400 people and two constituent neighborhoods, Manhattan is the 282nd largest community in Illinois.
-Much of the housing stock in Manhattan was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Manhattan economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Manhattan, where the median household income is $81,445.00.
+With a population of 7,546 people and two constituent neighborhoods, Manhattan is the 282nd largest community in Illinois.
+Manhattan has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Manhattan, where the median household income is $86,536.00.

 Manhattan real estate is some of the most expensive in Illinois, although Manhattan house values don't compare to the most expensive real estate in the U.S.

-Manhattan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Manhattan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manhattan is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Manhattan who work in teaching (13.33%), office and administrative support (12.74%), and sales jobs (9.64%).
+There are especially a lot of people living in Manhattan who work in office and administrative support (14.08%), teaching (11.70%), and sales jobs (10.18%).

 The people who call Manhattan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhattan residents report their race to be White, followed by Asian.
 Important ancestries of people in Manhattan include German, Italian, Polish, and English.

 The most common language spoken in Manhattan is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Spanish and Gujarathi.